Elizabeth TWISTINGTON HIGGINS (1923-1990)

 The atmosphere in the theatre was tense.
 I was acutely aware that everyone was willing me to give my best.
 Everywhere I looked, there were stage hands at the ready; I saw oxygen in the wings in case of emergency, but no guests.

 I was pushed into position on the stage behind a table bearing microphones, a bowl of pink carnations and a whirring fan.
-The make-up girl stepped forward and powered my face.
-My white pillow slips were changes for blue ones.
+The make-up girl stepped forward and powdered my face.
+My white pillow slips were changed for blue ones.
 As the programme was timed to the final second, Eamonn said he would prefer me to keep quiet!
 He was still talking to me as the signature tune started.
 I was quite unaware that there had been any warning – Eamonn disappeared through the curtains and we were on!

 I heard him say, 'Tonight, This Is Your Life is a birthday party, with birthday surprises for one of the most remarkable and courageous ladies I have ever met.'